Francodo/Neural_Network_Deep_Learning/README.md

 Code Plan

-The following is recommended guide for the code development.
+The following is a recommended guide for the code development.
 Some of the steps may be combined to achieve the same result.
 Note that the amount of preprocessing required depends on the how clean/dirty the data is.

 	1.Import dependencies and libraries.
 	2.Import the input dataset.
 	3.Generate categorical variable list.